How can I stop feeling lonely? – Helen

 Whatever your internal voids are, know that they can be addressed.
 Why?
 That’s because you are a being of abundance.
 You are born with a never-ending flow of love, energy, and power.

 The reason for your internal voids isn’t because you come from a place of lack, but because you have misguided notions about yourself/the world.
-Once you truly realize that this world is not one of scarcity but one of abundance, your feeling of loneliness will naturally dissipate.
-You do not need a relationship, any relationship, to complete yourself, because you yourself are already complete.
+Once you truly realize that this world is not one of scarcity but abundance, your feeling of loneliness will naturally dissipate.
+You do not need a relationship, any relationship, to complete yourself, because you are already complete.